platformsh/platformsh-docs/docs/src/domains/checklist.md

-If your production environment is on a Dedicated instance, ensure that the code is up to date in both your `staging` and `production` branches, as those are what will be mirrored to the Dedicated instances.
+If your production environment is on a Dedicated instance, ensure that the code is up to date in both your `staging` and `production` branches, as those are what are mirrored to the Dedicated instances.
 Also ensure that the data on the production instance is up to date and ready to launch.

 ## 3. Optionally obtain a 3rd party TLS certificate